dps923/winter2020/welcome.md

 If you want to do course work on your own personal computer, it <span style="text-decoration:underline;">must</span> be a Mac.

 It must run a modern and current version of macOS (High Sierra, version 10.13 or later).
 In addition, the Xcode developer tool must be installed.
-(Your professor will show you how to install and use a previous Xcode version.)
+(The computer-lab Macs and your professor will be using Xcode version 10.)
 If you have a Mac, both are available at no cost.

 > Please be aware of the following:
 >